Sakimori/matteo-the-prestige/README.md

 	- the currently available starts are:
 	  - for batters: avg (batting average), slg (slugging percentage), obp (on-base percentage), ops (on-base plus slugging).
 	  - for pitchers era (earned run average), whip (walks and hits per innings pitched), kper9 (strikeouts per 9 innings), bbper9 (walks per 9 innings), kperbb (strikeout to walk ratio).

+### draft commands
+- m;startdraft
+  - starts a draft with an arbitrary number of participants. use this command at the top of a list with entries separated by new lines:
+	- for each participant's entry you need three lines:
+	  - their discord @
+	  - their team name
+	  - their team slogan
+	- post this with all three of these things for all participants and the draft will begin.
+  - the draft will begin once all participants have given a 👍 and will proceed in the order that participants were entered. each participant will select 12 hitters and 1 pitcher from a pool of 20 random players which will refresh automatically when it becomes small.
+- m;draft [name]
+  - use this on your turn during a draft to pick your player.
+  - you can also just use a 'd' instead of the full command.

 ### player commands:
 - m;showplayer [name]
   - displays any name's stars, there's a limit of 70 characters. that should be *plenty*. note: if you want to lookup a lot of different players you can do it on onomancer instead of spamming this command a bunch and clogging up discord: https://onomancer.sibr.dev/reflect